The best Xbox controllers in 2026: top-tier gamepads from 8BitDo, GameSir, Asus, and more

 Which Xbox controllers are the best?

-If we had to isolate a couple of controllers from this list, and you can afford them, we have to put forward the Razer Wolverine V3 Pro and the GameSir Kaleid.
+If we had to isolate a couple of controllers from this list, and you can afford them, we would put forward the Razer Wolverine V3 Pro and the GameSir Kaleid.
 The former is the full premium package, with unrivaled build quality and superbly responsive modules.
 The GameSir is the next best thing, coming in at a much cheaper price tag while also offering ‘Pro’ features like Hall effect sticks and slick RGB lighting.

 Are cheap Xbox controllers worth it?